Budabot/Tyrbot/README.md

 This is a rewrite of [Budabot](https://github.com/Budabot/Budabot) in Python 3.

+# Experimental Features
+1. Running on Python 3.9.1 (when run with Docker)
+2. Threading support (command handling is now scheduled on a thread pool instead of the main thread)

 ## Requirements

 Tyrbot requires Python 3.6.
 Neither Python 3.5 or Python 3.7 will work.
 We are working on adding support for Python 3.7.